Politics of Belgium: Legislative

 Legislative powers in Belgium are divided between the national, the regional and the community levels.

 The Belgian Federal Parliament consists of the Senate (Dutch: Senaat, French: Sénat) and the Chamber of Representatives (Dutch: Kamer van Volksvertegenwoordigers, French: Chambre des Représentants).
 The Chamber has 150 members; the Senate has 60.
 All 150 representatives are elected directly via a system of proportional representation.
 The Senate consists of 50 senators elected by the parliaments of the communities and regions, and 10 senators co-opted by the others.

-Since the Constitutional reforms of 1993 and 2013, the two Houses of Parliament do not sit on a level of parity: other than in cases regarding the constitutional, institutional or federal structure or international relation, the consent of the Senate either is not required (so-called "unicameral laws", voted only by the House, such as the budget) or can be dispensed of by the House.
+Since the Constitutional reforms of 1993 and 2013, the two Houses of Parliament do not sit on a level of parity: other than in cases regarding the constitutional, institutional or federal structure or international relation, the consent of the Senate either is not required (so-called "unicameral laws", voted only by the House, such as the budget) or can be dispensed with by the House.
 The Chamber of Representatives is also the only house that votes the confidence to the Government.

 Each of the five components of the federal system (Flemish Community, French Community, German-speaking Community, Walloon Region and Brussels-Capital Region) have their own, directly elected unicameral council or parliament.
 They vote decrees (or ordinances in Brussels), that have the same value and are on the same juridical level as the federal laws.

 Judiciary

-The judicial system is based on civil law and originates from the Napoleonic code.
+The judicial system is based on civil law and originates from the Napoleonic Code.
 It has a judicial review of legislative acts.
 It accepts compulsory ICJ jurisdiction, with reservations.
 The Court of Appeals is one level below the Court of Cassation, an institution based on the French Court of Cassation.
 The Court of Cassation (Dutch: Hof van Cassatie, French: Cour de Cassation) is the most important court in Belgium.
 Judges are appointed for life by the Belgian monarch.